alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-containers.md

 The integration test is a test that runs the application with all the dependencies.
 The test can be a simple test that runs a method or a test that runs a complete flow of the application.
 So, the developer needs to create a test that uses the web platform to simulate the real environment.
 After creating the container classes, you can create a base integration class.
 You will use this class to set up all your test changes in one place.

 #### Base test class
-After creating the container classes, you can create a base class for your integration tests.
-In this case, you create a class to create the containers and replace the connection configuration for each platform that you need in your application.
-For example, below you can see an example java class for Spring:
+A base class will create all the containers and set up the connection configurations.
+For example, you can see below a Java class example for Spring:

 ```java
 @SpringBootTest